 - get psychological counseling, or

-- participate in safety planning to prevent future abuse, including relocation.29
+- participate in safety planning to prevent future abuse, including relocation.

 Jury duty and subpoena leave

-Both federal law and California law guarantee leave if you have been called to jury duty or to testify in court under a subpoena.
-The leave is unpaid.
+Both federal law and California law guarantee unpaid leave if you have been called to jury duty or to testify in court as a witness.
 It lasts for as long as necessary, given the trial or other court proceeding.
-You have to give your employer reasonable notice that you have been called to serve on a jury.32
+You have to give your employer reasonable notice that you have been called to serve on a jury.24

 Military injury leave